laspy/laspy/doc/source/tut_part_1.rst

         print("We're keeping %i points out of %i total"%(len(points_kept), len(inFile)))

-Once you've found your data subset of interest, you probably want to store it somewher.
+Once you've found your data subset of interest, you probably want to store it somewhere.
 How about in a new .LAS file?

 When creating a new .LAS file using the write mode of :obj:`laspy.file.File`,